yadhuK0731/game/supabase-setup.md

 - ✅ Save on page unload
 - ✅ Total milk collected tracking
 - ✅ All farm upgrades and costs preserved
+- ✅ High Score system based on Ninja Cow Runner only
+- ✅ New high score notifications and database storage

 ## Database Schema